-- 4. Place in operation the appliance being inspected.
-Follow the lighting instructions.
-Adjust thermostat so appliances will operate continuously. - 5.
-After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return doors, windows, exhaust fans and any other gas-burning appliance to their previous condition of use. - 6.
-Any improper operation of the common venting system should be corrected so the installation conforms with the National Fuel Code, NFPA-54/ANSI -Z223.1-latest revision, or section 5 of CSA-B149 for Canadian standards.
-When resizing any portion of the common venting system, the common venting system should be resized to approach the minimum size as determined using the appropriate tables in the National Fuel Gas Code, NFPA-54/ANSI- Z223.1-latest revision, or section 5 of CSA-B149 for Canadian standards.
+6. After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return doors, windows, exhaust fans and any other gas-burning appliance to their previous condition of use.

+7. Any improper operation of the common venting system should be corrected so the installation conforms with the National Fuel Code, NFPA-54/ANSI -Z223.1-latest revision. or section 5 of CSA-B149 for Canadian standards.
+When resizing any portion of the common venting system, the common venting system should be resized to approach the minimum size as determined using the appropriate tables in part 11 in the National Fuel Gas Code, NFPA-54/ANSI-Z223.1-latest revision, or section 5 of CSA-B149 for Canadian standards.